mzivic7/endcord/README.md

 If UI ever gets messed up, redraw it with command: press `Ctrl+/` then type `redraw`, and press `Enter` to execute it.

 ### Terminal size
-Recommended terminal size for proper viewing is minimum 118 columns and 32 rows, for default theme.
+Recommended terminal size for proper viewing is minimum 120 columns and 32 rows, for default theme.

 ### RPC
-For now RPC only supports Rich Presence over IPC, which means no process detection, subscriptions, join requests, lobby, etc.
+For now RPC only supports Rich Presence over IPC, which means no subscriptions, join requests, lobby, etc.
 Because of this, some apps may not connect, misbehave or even error.
 If that happen, disable RPC in config.
 If this happens, more info about what is going on can be found in log, when endcord is in debug mode.

+### Game detection
+Game detection service is ON by default and can be disabled in config.
+Occasionally, it will download ~10MB json file, clean it up, and save it as ~1MB file.
+When this happens there will be small spike in CPU usage at startup.

 ### Theming
 Custom theme path can be provided with `-c [PATH_TO_THEME]` flag or in `config.ini`.